bryansbizaar/queen-bee/DEPLOYMENT.md

 ## Overview

-This guide covers deploying Queen Bee Candles to a production environment.
+This guide covers deploying your e-commerce application to a production environment.
 The application consists of three main components:

 1. **React Frontend** (Static files served by CDN or web server)
 2. **Express Backend** (Node.js API server)